Keep the Trail Access info current...

 About the region

-Berowra Valley National Park is always open but may have to close at times due to poor weather or fire danger Crosslands Reserve is open 8am to 7.30pm during daylight savings and 9am to 5pm the rest of the year Barnetts Road Reserve and the lookout is closed from sunset to sunrise
+The Berowra Valley National Park is a protected national park that is located in northern Sydney, New South Wales, Australia.
+The 3,884-hectare national park is situated approximately 20 kilometres north-west of the Sydney central business district.
+Berowra Valley National Park is always open but may have to close at times due to poor weather or fire danger Crosslands Reserve is open 8am to 7.30pm during daylight savings and 9am to 5pm the rest of the year Barnetts Road Reserve and the lookout is closed from sunset to sunrise.

 To Somerville Road access.
 For the Place of Winds interpretive trail from Hornsby:Take the Pacific Highway north from HornsbyTurn left onto Galston RoadTurn right onto Somerville RoadFollow the road through the gate to the carpark at the end of the road for Crosslands ReserveThe trackhead is 300m from the northern end of the carpark Park entry points Somerville Road access See on map Parking Parking is available for the Place of Winds interpretive trail at Crosslands Reserve at the end of Somerville Road, Hornsby Heights.